PeakIndicators/Getting-Started-On-Azure-ML/Documents/VS_Code_Azure_ML_Git.md

 In this tutorial, you learn the following tasks:

-* Install the Azure Machine Learning Visual Studio Code extension
+* Install the Azure Machine Learning Visual Studio Code extension.
-* Sign into your Azure account from Visual Studio Code
+* Sign into your Azure account from Visual Studio Code.
 * Use the Azure Machine Learning extension to run a sample script.

 ## Prerequisites